shyam-skk/BDAI-workbook/README.md

 4. crunch-base-dataset : The raw dataset used for the project.
 5. documents  : Documentation of step by step instalation and configuration of Hadoop, Spark and Jupyter.
 6. plots  : plots and visualization generated in the project.

-  a. decision-tree.ipynb : code for decision tree implementation.
+7. decision-tree.ipynb : code for decision tree implementation.

-  b. regression.ipynb : code for linear regression.
+8. regression.ipynb : code for linear regression.

-  c. sparkSQL-1.ipynb : answers to project objective using SparkSQL.
+9. sparkSQL-1.ipynb : answers to project objective using SparkSQL.

-  d. sparkSQL-2.ipynb : answers to project objective using sparkSQL.
+10. sparkSQL-2.ipynb : answers to project objective using sparkSQL.